edoardoc/pong/broadcaster/README.md

 `docker-compose up`

-which will bring up a database container (that in turns  will create a local `pgdata/` folder for the storage)
+which will bring up a database container (that in turns  will create a local `mngdata/` folder for the storage)

-### first time database creation
-`docker-compose run api app createDb`

 tested with:
 ```